FWS – Employer Login

 Dear FWS Employers,

-The Spring eligibility for students is currently posted and will be updated every day.
+The Spring eligibility for students is currently posted in the Employer Login and will be updated daily.
 If a student is not listed on the eligibility table, please make sure to ask them if they have:

 - completed their financial aid ‘To Do’ list and/or